r5d/fsfi/md/article/better-than-whatsapp.md

 Any non-free app controls the user while [free software app is controlled by its users][free-sw].
-When we are talking about free software, we not talking about price, we are concerned about freedom.
+When we are talking about free software, we are not talking about price, we are concerned about freedom.

 [1]: https://element.io